gearbeagel/Pashchuk.University.CityVotingPlatform/README.md

 # City Voting Platform

 ## About
-"City Voting Platform" is a website designed to empower citizens by allowing them to allocate funds to various projects across different districts of the city.
+"City Voting Platform" is a website designed to empower citizens by allowing them to vote for various projects across different districts of the city.
 Using this app, users can vote for existing projects, propose new ideas, and engage in discussions with other members of the community.

 ## Author
 Nikita Pashchuk